Building a human-like observer using deep learning in an extended Wigner's friend experiment: Introduction

-We could also break the \textit{"large ensemble"} condition by performing each measurement $A_a^x \otimes B_b^y$ labeled by $(x,y)$ only once.
-With only a single data point, calculating a probability becomes impossible.
-Instead, we define a probability density called the \textit{"probability density map,"} which is only well-defined under the \textit{propensity} theory.
-This can be experimentally tested using our proposed approach.

-In summary, the AI can simultaneously violate the conditions of \textit{"unselected," "no divergence in subjective beliefs," and "large ensemble"}, which are implicitly assumed in a Bell test, by alternating between two phases: training and output, with a pre-training session preceding them.
-During the pre-training phase, the AI is fed "incorrect" dummy data where the measurements are \textit{"uncorrelated"} ($\langle \Psi|I \otimes B_b^y|\Psi \rangle$), deviating from Born's rule.
-This allows the AI to gradually adjust its neural networks (NN) during the training phase, aligning them with the "correct" measurement results and generating probabilities that reflect its understanding.
+This selection function is determined by the agent's cognition of how the results should be distributed.
+During the pre-training phase, before the actual experiment begins, the AI is fed "incorrect" dummy data, where the measurements are \textit{"uncorrelated"} ($\langle \Psi | I \otimes B_b^y | \Psi \rangle$), deviating from Born's rule.
+This enables the AI to gradually adjust its neural networks during the training phase, aligning them with the "correct" measurement results.
+In the simulation, we assume that the second AOE assumption holds, and the measured probability would always be \textit{"correlated"} as $\langle \Psi | A_a^x \otimes B_b^y | \Psi \rangle$.

-After training for a few epochs, the AI transitions to the output phase.
-During this phase, the AI attempts to "fabricate" a certain distribution by partially disclosing the results based on its current cognition.
-We introduce three new metrics, which we call \textit{morphing polygons} (MP), \textit{averaged Shannon entropy} (ASE), and \textit{probability density maps} (PDM), to analyze these results by comparing them with a simulated prediction following AOE assumptions.
-This approach allows us to verify whether QP is consistent with any one of these three interpretations or a hybrid of them.
+To analyze these results, we introduce three new metrics: \textit{morphing polygons}, \textit{averaged Shannon entropy}, and \textit{probability density maps} for cross-validation.
+If the three metrics in a real experiment align with our simulation, it strongly suggests that all assumptions in the simulation are satisfied.
+Specifically, it would indicate that the AOE assumptions hold (i.e., superposition does not apply to macroscopic systems, including observers), that Born's rule for entangled states remains accurate even under nested observers, and that our AI can be considered a bona fide observer.